Serving the Capital Region’s Electoral Areas of Juan de Fuca, Salt Spring Island and Southern Gulf Islands.

 Plan Processing Fee

-The plan processing fee is due at the time the application is submitted.
-Payment can be made by cash, debit, cheque, bank draft or money order.
-In-person payments can be made at the Victoria, Juan de Fuca and Salt Spring offices.
-Cheques, bank drafts and money orders can be mailed or sent via courier.
+The plan processing fee is due when the application is emailed.
+Payment can be made by cheque, bank draft or money order.

 $100 for construction value of less than $50,000